jpstone/redux-pathspace/README.md

 function actionCreator(...args) {
   return {
     type: 'SOME_ACTION',
-    payload: sideEffect(...args, dispatch),
+    payload: sideEffect(store, actionCreators)(...args),
     meta: {},
   };
 }
 ```

-Notice `dispatch` is passed as the last argument.
-If you used `setStore` (see documentation below), `dispatch` will get passed as the last argument to all `sideEffect` functions you specify.
+Notice `store` is passed as the first argument to the function provided to `withSideEffect`.
+If you used `setStore` (see documentation below), `store` will get passed to all `sideEffect` functions you pass to `withSideEffect`.
 The rationale behind this is that your reducers should be as simple and pure as possible--ideally, simple enough to where they return primitive values in most cases, and are completely unaware of the shape of the rest of your state.
 When you need to update other parts of the state in order to properly set the portion of the state your reducer is concerned with, then that is a side-effect.
-Therefore `dispatch` gets passed as the last argument to `sideEffect` so any other updates to the state can be completely transparent when you call `dispatch(actionCreator('foo'))`.
+Therefore `store` gets passed as the first argument to `sideEffect` so any other updates to the state can be completely transparent when you call `store.dispatch(actionCreator('foo'))`.

+The `actionCreators` argument passed after `store` is usually object of action creators you specified when calling `setStore` for convenience--although it could technically be anything (i.e. a getter function that retrieves your action creators, etc.).
+See the `setStore` documentation below for more information.

-If you didn't let `redux-pathspace` know about your store by using `setStore`, then `dispatch` will be undefined and unavailable to your `sideEffect` functions (unless you manually pass it in your action creators).
+Again, if you didn't let `redux-pathspace` know about your store by using `setStore`, then `store` and `actionCreators` will both be `undefined` and unavailable to your `sideEffect` functions (unless you manually pass it in your action creators).

 ### const reducer = createReducer(initialState: string|array|number|object);